Bob Bondurant: Career

-For 1967, he drove in the CanAm series and in a Corvette L88 Coupe at Le Mans.
+For 1967, Bondurant drove in the CanAm series and in a Corvette L88 Coupe at Le Mans.
 At Le Mans he led the GT class until a wrist pin failed putting the car out in the early morning.
 Later that month while driving a McLaren, at Watkins Glen, the steering arm broke at 150 mph approaching the Loop-Chute section of Watkins Glen (the current Turn 5, but without the bus stop, which was installed in 1992).
 Bondurant sustained serious rib, leg, foot and, most seriously, back injuries in the subsequent accident in which his car flipped eight times.
 Doctors told him he would likely never walk again, but through courage and hard work he overcame his injuries.

 While recuperating, Bondurant drafted an idea for a high performance driving school borrowing from the experiences he had while training James Garner for Grand Prix.
 The Bob Bondurant School of High Performance Driving opened in early 1968 at Orange County International Raceway then moved to Ontario and then to Sonoma, where he was an important figure in the track's development.
 Nissan Motor Company (under Datsun name in the U.S.) was Bondurant's sponsoring partner in his school from its beginning, and continued in that role at the Sonoma Raceway driving school.

 In the June 1969 run of the grueling offroad Baja 500 race, Bondurant with co-driver Tony Murphy took first place in the passenger car class driving an SC/Rambler for James Garner's "American International Racers" team that was sponsored by American Motors Corporation (AMC).